Metropolitan Police Department of the District of Columbia: Equipment and vehicles

 The standard-issue service weapon for MPD officers is the Glock 17 or Glock 19.
 Officers at the rank of lieutenant or above are authorized to carry the Glock 26.
 Investigators and Detectives are authorized to carry the Glock 19.

-The Emergency Response Team uses the SIG Sauer P226 9x19mm as the sidearm instead of the standard issue Glock pistols carried by other units and officers in the agency.
+The Emergency Response Team uses the SIG Sauer P226 in 9x19mm as the sidearm instead of the standard issue Glock pistols carried by other units and officers in the agency.

 The current colors of MPD vehicles is an all-white body with red stripes and a single blue stripe that waves through the red stripes.
 The word "POLICE" is printed in large text on the side of the car, and "MPDC", with the MPD shield splitting MP and DC, on the rear quarter panels of the vehicle.
 The cruiser number is printed on the front fenders of the vehicle.
 The cruiser number is also printed on the roof of the vehicle as well as on the back right of the vehicle with the district or unit on the back left.
 The motto "We are here to help" is printed on the rear windows.
 "METROPOLITAN POLICE" is emblazoned on the back of the vehicle as well.
-The vehicles are designed and outfitted by Major Police Supply in Laurel Maryland.
+The vehicles are designed and outfitted by Major Police Supply in Laurel, Maryland.

 The MPD utilizes a variety of vehicles to support their mission.
 For patrol operations the department utilizes the Ford Police Interceptor Sedan, Ford Police Interceptor Utility, Chevrolet Impala, Dodge Durango, Ford Fusion, and the Dodge Charger.
 The Ford Transit Prisoner Transport Van is also utilized by patrol for prisoner transports as well as patrol operations if the district is short on vehicles.
-The department also utilizes the Chevrolet Malibu, Ford Fusion, and Chrysler 200.
+The department also utilizes the Chevrolet Malibu, Ford Fusion, Ford Escape, and Chrysler 200.
 These are typically unmarked and are used by detectives and specialty units such as Crime Suppression Teams.
 The Special Operations Division (SOD) has a large variety of vehicles including the Eurocopter AS350B3, Lenco Bearcat, and a Freightliner M2 tandem rear axle chassis with a mobile command center van.
-In addition to the vehicles used by patrol, the SOD also uses the Ford F-150 Police Responder, Chevrolet Tahoe, Harley Davidson FLHPTI motorcycles, and many others.
+In addition to the vehicles used by patrol, the SOD also uses the Ford F-150 Police Responder, Chevrolet Tahoe, Harley-Davidson FLHPTI motorcycles, and many others.
 In 2020, MPD introduced a new fleet of 2020 BMW R1250RT-P motorcycles which were seen during the 2021 presidential inauguration.
+For the 2025 Presidential Inauguration, MPD re-introduced the Harley Davidson FLHTP as their designated motorcycle.

 As of 2018, the MPD maintained a fleet of nearly 1,700 vehicles.
-This consists of 830 marked police cruisers, 405 unmarked police cruisers, 170 marked other vehicles (such as vans, SUVs, trucks, and command buses), 29 unmarked other vehicles, 134 Honda-Harley scooters, 60 Harley Davidson FLHTPI motorcycles, 17 boats, and 34 miscellaneous vehicles, including forklifts, traffic machines, and trailers.
+This consists of 830 marked police cruisers, 405 unmarked police cruisers, 170 marked other vehicles (such as vans, SUVs, trucks, and command buses), 29 unmarked other vehicles, 134 Honda-Harley scooters, 60 Harley-Davidson FLHTPI motorcycles, 17 boats, and 34 miscellaneous vehicles, including forklifts, traffic machines, and trailers.
 The MPD also maintains a fleet of police Segways.